What would it take to build a Pharma today?

 Solving the science alone ≠ solving the structural challenges of scaling a biotech

-But barring variables beyond your control (macro system/drug development costs), the more interesting question to me is: What are the tactical elements of a biotech that we can frontload to maximize success at becoming a Pharma?
+But barring variables beyond your control (macro system/drug development costs), the more interesting question to me is: What are the tactical elements of a biotech that we can change to maximize success at becoming a Pharma?

 Biotechs need leverage to stay in the game

 Often, biotechs have no choice but to flip before Ph3, let alone growing into a Pharma.
 Why?
 Late stage drug development is *extremely* capital intensive, and there are limited investment dollars to compete for [1].
 Without other cards to play, Pharma acquisition is the only option to get the drug to market.
+So how does one create leverage in what has become a predominantly ‘package & sell’ business?

 The Pharma Startup: Start by aggregating a pipeline